Exponential Stability of a Degenerate Euler-Bernoulli Beam with Axial Force and Delayed Boundary Control: Abstract

 \section{Abstract}

-We investigate the global exponential stabilization of a degenerate Euler-Bernoulli beam system subject to axial loading and time-delay boundary input.
-The core challenge lies in the simultaneous presence of degeneracy of flexural rigidity and input delay.
-We address the well-posedness of the problem by constructing a non-standard energy space and proving the existence of a $\mathcal{C}_0$-semigroup of contractions using Lümer-Phillips theorem.
-For stabilization, we construct a novel Lyapunov functional incorporating integral terms specially designed for the delay and weighting functions adapted to the degenerate dynamics, with which we demonstrate the uniform exponential decay for the closed-loop system and derive a precise decay rate estimate independent of the time delay.
+This work investigates the global exponential stabilization of a degenerate Euler-Bernoulli beam subjected to a non uniform axial force and a delayed feedback control.
+First, we address the well-posedness of the system by constructing an appropriate energy space in weighted Sobolev settings.
+Using L\"umer-Phillips theorem, we prove that the linear operator associated with the problem generates a $\mathcal{C}_0$-semigroup of contractions.
+Next, we establish the uniform exponential stability of the system.
+By constructing a novel Lyapunov functional incorporating weighted integral terms, we demonstrate that the energy of the system exponentially decays to zero and derive a precise decay rate estimate.
 This work provides a significant extension to the stability theory for complex distributed parameter systems.

 \keywords{Degenerate Euler-Bernoulli beam, axial force, time delay, exponential stability, Lyapunov functional}